alecngai/03-Election_Analysis/README.md

 The analysis of the election show that:
 - There were "x" votes cast in the election.
 - The candidates were:
-    - Candidate 1
+    - Charles Casper Stockham
-    - Candidate 2
+    - Diana DeGette
-    - Candidate 3
+    - Raymon Anthony Doane
 - The candidate results were:
     - Candidate 1 recieved "x%" of the vote and "y" number of votes
     - Candidate 2 recieved "x%" of the vote and "y" number of votes